Henry Lloyd-Hughes: Career

+Screen

-Lloyd-Hughes first appeared in the TV series Murphy's Law in 2004 before playing Roger Davies in the 2005 film Harry Potter and the Goblet of Fire.
-He then appeared in Joanna Hogg's film Unrelated in 2007 alongside Tom Hiddleston.
+Lloyd-Hughes first appeared in the TV series Murphy's Law (2004) before playing Roger Davies in the 2005 film Harry Potter and the Goblet of Fire (2005).
+He appeared alongside Tom Hiddleston in Joanna Hogg's film Unrelated in 2007.

-From 2008–2010 he played school bully Mark Donovan in the British sitcom The Inbetweeners.
+From 2008 to 2010 he played school bully Mark Donovan in the British sitcom The Inbetweeners.
 He reprised the role in the film The Inbetweeners Movie in 2011.
 In 2010, he portrayed former British Labour Party politician David Miliband in the TV film documentary Miliband of Brothers.

 In 2011, he starred in the film Dimensions as Stephen, a brilliant young scientist who lives in England in the 1920s.
-The same year, he appeared in the film Weekender about the 1990 Manchester rave scene.

 In the 2012 epic romantic drama film Anna Karenina, he played Burisov alongside Keira Knightley and Aaron Taylor-Johnson.
 In 2013, he starred in the film Hello Carter with Jodie Whittaker.

 Lloyd-Hughes played Charles Bovary in the drama film Madame Bovary with Mia Wasikowska in the title role and which was released in 2014.

+In 2021, he appeared as Sherlock Holmes in the Netflix series, The Irregulars.

 Theatre

 Lloyd-Hughes has appeared in numerous theatre productions, including Rope, The Miracle, Punk Rock, and The Changeling.

-In 2012, he starred as Dimitri Mitropoulos in the play Posh, which played at the Duke of York’s Theatre.
+In 2012, he starred as Dimitri Mitropoulos in the play Posh, which played at the Duke of York's Theatre.
 Michael Billington of The Guardian said of Lloyd-Hughes's performance that he "impresses as a wealthy Greek who aims to be more English than the English".